Drominito/Stridsvagn69420/Linux/Arch.md

 * `android-sdk-platform-tools`: Android SDK Platform Tools
 * `code-icons`: Change Code - OSS icons to VS Code ones
 * `code-marketplace`: Enable vscode marketplace in Code OSS

+# More
+If you want to see what else is possible, look at the [repository by pvscvl98](https://github.com/pvscvl98/ArchLinux-Notes) that I used to write this guide.